only-cliches/Nano-SQL/packages/Adapter-SQLite-Cordova/README.md

 [Documentation](https://nanosql.gitbook.io/docs/adapters/sqlite-cordova) | [Bugs](https://github.com/ClickSimply/Nano-SQL/issues) | [Chat](https://gitter.im/nano-sql/community)

-This is a special adapter written for nanoSQL 2 that uses IndexedDB/WebSQL in the browser, then switches over to a full SQLite database on the device with exactly the same API and features.
+This adapter for nanoSQL 2 uses IndexedDB/WebSQL in the browser, then switches over to a full SQLite database on the device with exactly the same API and features.
 Test and develop your app in the browser, then get a full real database on the device with zero effort.

 # Installation